The IT spending on the cloud has been on a massive increase post-COVID-19 crisis owing to the host of benefits that the cloud brings to the table.

 Cloud management thus becomes an amalgamation of software, automation, policies, governance frameworks, and people to determine how to optimize cloud computing services.

 Cloud technology is constantly changing, especially with advances such as Containers and Kubernetes.
-As cloud computing changes, cloud management has to adapt to these changes to make sure the benefits of the cloud are never impacted.
+As cloud computing changes, cloud management has to adapt to these changes to ensure the benefits of the cloud are never impacted.

 The lack of cloud management makes the cloud unhealthy and impedes the organization’s ability to optimize operations.
-In its absence, organizations cannot simplify the complex cloud environment and end up with symptoms such as high cloud bills, lack of transparency on resource allocation, usage and costs, compromised security, and poor audit and governance.
-Inability to protect assets against vulnerabilities, data loss, and downtimes are also side effects of ignoring cloud management.
+In its absence, organizations cannot simplify the complex cloud environment.
+They end up with symptoms such as high cloud bills, lack of transparency on resource allocation, usage, and costs, compromised security, and poor audit and governance.
+The inability to protect assets against vulnerabilities, data loss, and downtimes are also side effects of ignoring cloud management.

-Along with the basic technical skills, organizations need to have strong cloud expertise to optimize cloud management.
+Along with basic technical skills, organizations need to have strong cloud expertise to optimize cloud management.

 The true potential of the cloud cannot be achieved by hosting it like a data center.
 An understanding of the kind of applications/processes/services that are hosted, their technical dependencies, performance goals, etc. help in designing robust management strategies that ensure secure, anytime-anywhere availability.
 Some of the key required skills include

-Further having deep domain expertise is also important as this makes cloud management much smarter and effective.
+Further having deep domain expertise is also critical as this makes cloud management smarter and more effective.
 Domain expertise gives insights into the workings of an industry and helps in proactively determining trends and their influences on IT and the organization.
-With this knowledge, organizations can determine which applications should be moved to the cloud, how to optimize performance, where to introduce automation, and where to implement new-age technologies like AI.
+With this knowledge, organizations can determine, which applications should be moved to the cloud, how to optimize performance, where to introduce automation, and where to implement new-age technologies like AI.

 Read: How to Build Rock-Solid Cloud Strategy